News & Insights

-In a significant move on August 7, 2023, the U.S. Food and Drug Administration (FDA) unveiled a draft guidance on cosmetic facility registrations and product listings (draft guidance).
-As a crucial supporting document of the Modernization of Cosmetics Regulation Act of 2022 (MoCRA), this draft guidance is open for public consultation until September 7, 2023.
+In December 2023, the U.S. Food and Drug Administration (FDA) released final guidance on cosmetic facility registrations and product listings, as mandated by the Modernization of Cosmetics Regulation Act of 2022 (MoCRA).

 Who Must Register ?